aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

 -------

-Transform the CSV/JSON/XLSX file at LOCATION by applying renamings, filters and checks and then write a new CSV/JSON/Excel to OUTPUT (Format for input and output need to be the same).
+Transform the CSV/JSON/XLSX file at LOCATION by applying renamings, filters and checks and then write a new CSV/JSON/Excel to OUTPUT.

 Details
 ^^^^^^^